Sledmine/mercury/docs/LUA-BUNDLER.md

-Nope, not at all, but I'm not really sure about that in the future, I mean Mercury is already working as a package manager for Halo Custom Edition mods so getting support for specific Halo Custom Edition lua modules is not that crazy but is definitely not on my plans right now.
+Nope, not at all, but I'm not really sure about that in the future, I mean Mercury is already working as a package manager for Halo Custom Edition mods so getting support for specific Halo Custom Edition lua modules is not that crazy but is definitely out of the scope right now.

 # Join us on Discord
 Feel free to join the [Shadowmods Discord Server](https://discord.shadowmods.net) if you want to